Available with Spatial Analyst license.

 A zone is defined by all input cells that have the same value.
 Various statistics can be calculated for the cells in each zone, and a specified geometry measure of the zone can also be determined.
 Zones can be used to determine the areas or distributions of values in another dataset.

-For example, with Zonal tools, you can find the perimeter length of each zone in a raster or determine the number of endangered species (the value input) within each land parcel (the zone input).
+For example, with Zonal tools, you can find the perimeter length of each zone in a raster or determine the number of endangered species (the value input) in each land parcel (the zone input).